 - 2.1.
 Misawa Air Base is committed to a professional environment, both on and off duty.
-We have a zero tolerance policy for interpersonal violence and discrimination (e.g. sexual assault, harassment of any kind, bullying, hazing, etc.).
+We have a zero-tolerance policy for interpersonal violence and discrimination (i.e., sexual assault, harassment of any kind, bullying, hazing, etc.).
 Every member is responsible for promoting and contributing to a positive human relations climate, free of harassment and discrimination based on race, sex, religion, age, color, national origin, ethnic group, mental or physical handicap, or sexual orientation.
-For more information, review DoDI 1020.03, Department of Defense's Harassment Prevention and Response Program, AFI 36-2706, Air Force's Equal Opportunity Program, or call the Equal Opportunity Office at 226-3669. - 2.2.
+For more information, review DoDI 1020.03, Harassment Prevention and Response in the Armed Forces, DAFI 36-2710, Equal Opportunity Program, or call the Equal Opportunity Office at 226-3669. - 2.2.
 Misawa personnel are prohibited from wearing offensive clothing on and off-duty.
-This includes but is not limited to clothing with nudity, lewd or obscene depictions, profanity, drug-

-- related pictures or language, discriminatory messages, or material associated with gang activities. - 2.3.
+This includes but is not limited to clothing with nudity, lewd or obscene depictions, profanity, drug-related pictures or language, discriminatory messages, or material associated with gang activities.

+2.3.
 Under no circumstances will Misawa personnel engage in disrespectful or derogatory actions, conduct or speech directed towards a Japanese National.